jcreaner92/DatabricksAutomation/README.md

 The programmatic way for which options 1 & 2 allow us to interact the Databricks API is akin to "Continuous **Development**", as opposed to "Continuous **Deployment**".
 The former is strong on flexibility, however, it is somewhat weak on governance and reproducibility.

-In a nutshell, Continuous **Delivery** is a partly manual process where developers can deploy any changes to customers by simply clicking a button, while continuous **Deployment** emphasizes automating the entire process.
+In a nutshell, Continuous **Development** is a partly manual process where developers can deploy any changes to customers by simply clicking a button, while continuous **Deployment** emphasizes automating the entire process.

-Users should be able to deploy the full CI-CD framework within Azure via simply creating the required Service Principals, updating Github Secrets with Service Principal Credentials, and then finally, updating a few JSON parameters with their Azure specific environment.

-As long as the inputs to the parameters files and also secrets provided are correct, there is no need to understand/interact with the Bash scripts within the Utilities folder.

 </details>